Data-driven control of switched linear systems with probabilistic stability guarantees: State feedback stabilization

 \subsection{An alternating algorithm}

-While quite a few algorithms and software packages are available for solving Problems (\ref{eqn:gammaomegaN}) or (\ref{eqn:PKIomega}), see, e.g., \cite{INP:KZM} and the references therein, we use an alternating minimization algorithm between $P$ and $K$ for its simple implementation.
-Thanks to the variable $\gamma$, feasibility is guaranteed at each iteration.
+As the size of $\omega_N$ increases, it becomes numerically intractable to find a (local) optimum of (\ref{eqn:gammaomegaN}) or (\ref{eqn:PKIomega}) using the aforementioned polynomial or BMI solvers.
+Since we do not seek to have optimality, we can use a less costly approach described below.
+We propose an alternating minimization algorithm between $P$ and $K$ for its numerical tractability and simple implementation.
+As we will show later, this alternating algorithm also enables us to parallelize the computation.
+Given a fixed $K$, we also define:

+For fixed values of $\gamma$, the constraints (\ref{eqn:AsigmaxBKxP}) reduce to LMIs, so that Problem (\ref{eqn:Pgamma}) can be solved efficiently using SDP solvers \cite{BOO:BV04} and bisection on $\gamma$, with the solution of (\ref{eqn:Kgamma}) being the initial feasible guess.
 Given a fixed $P$, we define:

-When $P$ is fixed in (\ref{eqn:PKIomega}), the BMI constraints become LMI constraints and Problem (\ref{eqn:Kgamma}) can be solved using convex optimization solvers \cite{BOO:BV04}.
-Given a fixed $K$, we also define:

-This problem can be solved by bisection on $\gamma$ with the solution of (\ref{eqn:Kgamma}) being the initial guess.
+Problem (\ref{eqn:Kgamma}) is a second-order cone program that can be solved by well-documented convex solvers, like interior point methods \cite{BOO:BV04}.
 The overall procedure is summarized in Algorithm \ref{algo:dataK}.
 Note that this alternating algorithm always terminates though it does not necessarily converge to a (local) optimum of Problem (\ref{eqn:PKIomega}).